MSU Community Reuse

 - Personal computers, keyboards and mouses, TVs ($10 Fee), monitors ($10 Fee), telephones, cell phones, laptops, VCRs, printers, scanners, microwaves, small items such as coffee makers, vacuums and toasters.

 - Must be rinsed clean of food waste

 - Please remove lids, straws, packaging tape and labels

-- Place foam in a large clear see-through bag
+- Must be tied up in a clear plastic bag

 - Acceptable #6 foam items include:

 - Egg cartons

 - Protective packaging foam (frequently used to protect electronics during shipping)

 - Other foam labeled with the #6 inside the chasing arrows.